openemail/openemail-docs-v1/docs/prerequisite-dns.md

 ```
 ### Creating DKIM key in openemal UI

-Do the following step  which are marked in red color in configuration window screenshot of openemail-UI below.
+Do the following steps  which are marked in red color in the  configuration window screenshot of **openemail-UI** below.

 **1\.** Click on `Select domains with missing keys`